 Loss from affiliates for the year ended December 31, 2015 increased by \$26 million from 2014.
 The increase primarily reflected operating and currency losses recorded against the investment and reserves for notes receivable and advances from an affiliate in Brazil totaling \$60 million.
 Partially offsetting the increase was an \$11 million write-down recorded in 2014 and a decrease in losses in 2015 compared to 2014 in a bakery business discussed below.
-Based on the uncertainty of local political and economic environments in the countries in which Seaboard's affiliate in Brazil for 2016 although lower than 2015.
+Based on the uncertainty of local political and economic environments in the countries in which Seaboard's affiliates operate, management cannot predict future results.
+However, management anticipates continuing losses from its affiliate in Brazil for 2016 although lower than 2015.
 See Note 4 to the Consolidated Financial Statements for further discussion of this affiliate.